-Check apps to know which ones are usable offline, so you can manage expectations and minimise whinging.
+Check apps to know which are usable offline, so you can plan ahead if you need to download stuff from them or manage expectations and minimise whinging.

-Make sure to load up the Kindle or Kindle App with books you’d like to read before you travel.
+Be sure to load up Kindles or Kindle Apps with books to read before you travel.

 Determined to go tech-free?
-Here’s a couple of ideas to keep the kids and yourselves entertained:
+Here are a couple of ideas to keep the kids and yourselves entertained:

-A pack of cards is a simple and easy thing to pack – and can while away many hours!
+- A pack of cards is simple and easy to pack – and can while away many hours!

-Printout puzzles/colouring in/lists of things to spot etc… and create a folder for the kids to carry in their backpack – much more lightweight than lots of books.
+- Create a folder for the kids to carry in their backpacks – much more lightweight than lots of books.

-I’ve tried to cover off every eventuality on this list, I’m not suggesting that you need to take it all – see above tips!! – but I hope that this big list will serve as a guide to help you pack effectively for your family holiday.
+I’ve tried to cover every eventuality on this list.
+I’m not suggesting that you need to take it all – see the above tips!! – but I hope this big list will serve as a guide to help you pack effectively for your family holiday.

-Here’s the list.
+Here are the lists.
 Would you like a printable version?
 Scroll to the end to find out how to download a free printable PDF version.